 create procedure sp_DBR_import_do( inID int, inName varchar(30), inDate date ) begin insert into mydata.parts (id, name, creation_date) values ( inID, inName, inDate ); end

-sp_DBR_my_import-report is run, myDBR will ask user the file to be imported and then call the
+sp_DBR_my_import-report is run, myDBR will ask the user the file to be imported and then call the

 sp_DBR_import_do report against each of the rows in the Excel-file with parameters from the Excel file's row.